PalisadoesFoundation/talawa-docs/docs/internships/selection-criteria.md

     - Knowledge of deploying systems
         - Deploying backend applications to cloud services
         - Deploying frontend applications to appropriate mobile stores (Google Play Store & Apple App Store)
-    - Ability to finish the tasks in a prompt manner and create a productive workflow.
+    - Ability to finish tasks in a prompt manner and create a productive workflow.
         - Ability to independently work on an issue or feature
         - Quality of code
             - Maintainable